Visually impaired skier and their guide skiing at the Paralympics. Image taken by ParalympicsGB

 Without the correct education, you will not be permitted to travel to the Games!

-* If you have done WADA ADEL, you will need to receive some further UK Specific anti-doping content that will help you.
+* If you have completed WADA ADEL, you will need to receive some further UK Specific anti-doping content that will help you.
 Please contact your sport team lead or education@ukad.org.uk if this applies to you.

 Protect Your Sport (Report doping)

 If you think someone is cheating, you can tell us.
 UKAD has an anonymous reporting service called Protect Your Sport, which you can use before you go to any major games.
-Other services that you may be able to use include REVEAL from the International Testing Agency (ITA) and Speak Up from WADA.

 During the GamesClip board icon with a tick next to it